 Months passed, with Álvarez borrowing whichever female islander he wanted whenever he wanted: when he’d had enough of 20-year-old Altagracia Quiroz, he moved on to 13-year-old Rosalia Nava, and then 20-year-old Tirza Randon.
 The strong-willed Randon was far and away the most outspoken about her hatred of Álvarez, but was unable to think of a way to escape.
 “King” Álvarez was aware of the chance of being discovered by passing ships, especially since he knew that Alicia Rovira Arnaud would immediately tell all to any outsider who appeared.
 Consequently, Álvarez singled out Arnaud for threats, telling her that he would kill her the moment anyone from the outside world came into view.

-Álvarez was almost certainly mentally ill.
+Álvarez might have known full well what he was doing, but it is also possible that he was psychotic.
 He had been belittled for much of his life on account of his African heritage, which was as stigmatised in Mexico as it was in the United States at the time.
 Years of isolation on Clipperton could only have amplified his anguish; lighthouse-keeping was notorious for causing madness.

 Somehow, life at the colony went on for nearly two years under Álvarez’s reign of terror.
 The women and children divided up the coconuts and the leftover scraps of materials following the storm. Álvarez went on cycling through his trio of women.
 In the middle of July 1917, he got tired of Tirza Randon again, and decided that his next target was Alicia Rovira Arnaud, whom he had not pursued earlier.
 He picked up his rifle, took Randon back to the main settlement, and informed Arnaud that she was to present herself at his hut by the lighthouse the following morning.
 Sensing an opportunity, Randon informed Arnaud, “Now is the time.”